 The body needs a certain amount of sodium to function properly.
 Sodium helps maintain the body’s fluid balance and plays an important role in muscle and nerve function.
 However, too much sodium may lead to worsening high blood pressure and associated health complications.

 The federal Dietary Guidelines for Americans advise a sodium intake of less than 2,300 milligrams (mg) per day for people aged 14 years and older.
 This amount is roughly the equivalent of a teaspoon of salt.
-The American Heart Association (AHA) agree with this recommendation but suggest aiming for the ideal limit of 1,500 mg of sodium per day.
+The

 According to the AHA, the average person in the United States consumes more than 3,400 mg of sodium each day.
 This amount is well above the recommended level.